AlexAntartico/devto-publish-test/posts/main.md

 # How to upload Markdown files to Dev.to from GitHub

-his is a test post to show how to upload Markdown files to Dev.to.
+This is a test post to show how to upload Markdown files to Dev.to.

 You can do this with:
 - GitHub actions